Home battery storage ROI calculator: Perth 2026 guide

 - Average value per kWh shifted: 28 c/kWh

-- Daily savings: 8.5 × $0.28 = $2.38
+- Daily savings estimate: 8.5 × $0.28 = calculator output

-- Annual savings: $2.38 × 365 = $869
+- Annual savings estimate: daily estimate × 365 = calculator output

-Optimised Scenario
+Optimised scenario

 With the right tariff plan and usage optimisation:

-- Optimised annual savings: ~$1,120
+- Optimised annual savings: calculator output

-- Year 1 savings: $1,120
+- Year 1 savings: calculator output from current inputs

-- Year 5 savings: ~$1,360
+- Year 5 savings: calculator output using your price-rise assumption

-- Year 10 savings: ~$1,650
+- Year 10 savings: calculator output using your price-rise assumption

 Good candidates for batteries: